 April Gardening Advice

 Now that the clocks have changed and we’re ‘springing forward’ towards better weather (hopefully), you’ll finally start to see your hard work from the winter months appearing as bright foliage and striking blossoms in your garden.
-But it’s not time to sit back and enjoy it just yet, there’s plenty of jobs to do this month.
+But it’s not time to sit back and enjoy it just yet, there are plenty of jobs to do this month.

 Planting and Pruning

 Moving evergreen shrubs is still possible early in the month as long as the new planting site is not waterlogged.
+If you do move any, make sure to feed and water afterwards to give them a head start in their new home.

-Now is a good time to give your Lavender shrubs a light trim to prevent woody/leggy growth.
+If you didn't do so after flowering last year, now is a good time to give your Lavender shrubs a light trim to prevent woody/leggy growth.

 There’s still time to trim your perennials and ornamental grasses, removing any dead or diseased foliage.
+A good tidy up and cut back now, means lots of healthy growth later.

 General Maintenance